epfl-matmat/matmat.org/research/index.md

 new materials.
 Despite being nowadays routinely run in the millions, the mathematical understanding of common materials simulations is still lacking.

-With our work we want to accelerate computational materials discovery.
+In the Mathematics for Materials Modelling group we want to accelerate computational materials discovery by applying mathematical tools to common simulation approaches.
-Key thrusts are working towards
+As key thrusts are working towards
 [**efficient self-adapting simulations**](/research/self_adapting_simulations/)
 and
 [**mathematical understanding of simulation error**](/research/error_estimation/).
-That is in particular methods for propagating error from first-principle data generation to machine-learned interatomic potentials (MLIPs) and further to predictions of material properties.
+What interests us particularly are ideas how to estimate and propagate errors from first-principle data generation to machine-learned interatomic potentials (MLIPs) and further to predictions of material properties.
 Our research is supported by